tmcfarlin412/tmcfarlin412.github.io/_posts/2018-10-12-google-api-promises.md

 ---
 title: Managing Google API Quotas
+description: "Exceeding Google API quotas can break your app.
+Luckily, there are simple measures that developers may take to mitigate these detrimental errors.
+This post explains how to avoid exceeding these quotas, and demonstrates how developers may update their code to eliminate quota errors in JavaScript applications."
 layout: post
 author: tom
 twitterUrl: https://twitter.com/tommconsulting
 ---

 {% assign author = site.data.people[page.author] %}
-Exceeding Google API quotas can break your app.
-Luckily, there are simple measures that developers may take to mitigate these detrimental errors.
-This post explains how to avoid exceeding these quotas, and demonstrates how developers may update their code to eliminate quota errors in JavaScript applications.
+{{ page.description }}

 |Quota Name|Limit|Error reason|
 |----------|-----|---|